Cookies help us to deliver our services. By using our website, you agree to our use of cookies. Learn more.

 What is the temperature in November in London?

-During this month, the days and nights are cool although occasionally a sunny day dawns with pleasant temperatures.
+During this month, the days and nights are cool, although occasionally a sunny day dawns with pleasant temperatures.
 On the other hand, after the summer, rain begins to appear and clouds settle in the sky.
 There are fewer daylight hours, which can affect outdoor activities.

 In the month of November, morning fog is also common, but as the hours pass it dissipates.
-Keep this in mind if you plan to see certain attractions such as the London Eye or The Shard in the morning.
+Keep this in mind if you plan to go see certain attractions such as the London Eye or The Shard in the morning.

 Paying for shopping| ©David Dvořáček